 The printer is now ready to test within your desktop – as the status is Printer Shared.

-Logon as an Azure AD user to your Windows Virtual Desktop – that is assigned to one of the previously shared printers within Universal Print.
+Logon as an Azure AD user to your Azure Virtual Desktop – that is assigned to one of the previously shared printers within Universal Print.

 Go and search for Printers & scanners – in the start menu